FabioChiodini/ProjectSpawntck/README.md

 **Added value**: The etcd broswer is also useful for testing this code as you can change values inside etcd directly from its web interface

-## NOTES ON Spawning to GCE
+## NOTES ON using GCP

-To spawn VMs to GCE you need to **Install the GCE SDK** on your AMI image (install and configure the SDK in the context of the ec2-user user):
+To use this script (and let it interact with Google Cloud platform) **Install the GCE SDK** on your AMI image (install and configure the SDK in the context of the ec2-user user):
 - curl https://sdk.cloud.google.com | bash
 - exec -l $SHELL
 - gcloud init (this will start an interactive setup/configuration)